poroping/terraform-provider-fortios/docs/data-sources/system_sdwan.md

 * `server` - IP address or FQDN name of the server.
 * `sla_fail_log_period` - Time interval in seconds that SLA fail log messages will be generated (0 - 3600, default = 0).
 * `sla_pass_log_period` - Time interval in seconds that SLA pass log messages will be generated (0 - 3600, default = 0).
+* `source` - Source IP address used in the health-check packet to the server.
 * `system_dns` - Enable/disable system DNS as the probe server.
 * `threshold_alert_jitter` - Alert threshold for jitter (ms, default = 0).
 * `threshold_alert_latency` - Alert threshold for latency (ms, default = 0).